ibzip/api-aggregator/README.md

-# VESTIGAS Backend Challenge
+# API aggregator backend

-This is a backend solution for the VESTIGAS coding challenge.
+This is a backend solution for the API Aggregator coding challenge.
 It demonstrates:

 - A **FastAPI** application fetching data from an external API and storing it in an SQLite database.
 - Asynchronous operations and background tasks with **Celery + RabbitMQ**.